What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - The further (de)regulation in the area of FinTech to allow innovation, disintermediation, and technological developments;

-Furthermore, new legislation addressing several topics in the DLT | Blockchain area (including tokenization of shares and other financial instruments, regulation of trading platforms for crypto assets, and segregation of digital assets in insolvency) entered into effect and may further increase digitalization.
+Furthermore, legislative and other changes addressing several topics regarding financial infrastructures and the DLT / Blockchain area (including tokenization of shares and other financial instruments, trading and/or listing platforms for crypto assets or tokenized securities) as well as the use of generative artificial intelligence may further increase digitalization.

 What do you believe to be the biggest threat to the success of the financial sector in your jurisdiction?

 Continuing trends of nationalisation may limit or impact Swiss bank’s access to other markets.
 Defragmented regulation also resulting from such nationalisation – including in the implementation of international frameworks – may further increase the costs of doing business and may continue to drive some players out of the market.
 Additionally, decentralized finance applications may threat the business of financial institutions that cannot adapt to the new world of providing financial services.
+The agreement on mutual recognition in financial services between Switzerland and the United Kingdom is a welcome measure to counter such risks/trends.

 Switzerland: Banking & Finance